gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 up-and-running quickly.
 While we’re big fans of [create-react-app](https://github.com/facebook/create-react-app) and have used it on other projects, due to an aggressive project timeline, we needed something that provided a more “out-of-the-box” solution.
-We wound building the site in GatsbyJS, which is a **React-based static site generator**.
+We wound up building the site in GatsbyJS, which is a **React-based static site generator**.
 GatsbyJS is the perfect fit for a number of reasons: